JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Frank,

-Earlier today I've received a confirmation from both head of command Augustin and from Aélu himself, that the fleet of two exploration ships to land and explore around the designated Nóve Réjkjavik area has been given the green light, to the dismay of Mr. Thórirsonn.
+Earlier today I've received a confirmation from both head of command Augustin and from Aélu himself, that the fleet of two exploration ships that are set to land and explore around the designated Nóve Réjkjavik area has been given the green light, to the dismay of Mr. Thórirsonn.
 I know that he has been eager to become the first man to set foot on Lúniks, but will simply not be possible.
 Having **One** become the first ship to land on Lúniks is an extreme risk, and we would like to test whether it is habitable in the first place.
 Therefore, Aélu has designed a fleet of smaller, capable and tested spaceships that adhere but iterated the Space Shuttle design, and have survived numerous jumps through the **Panjit Loop**, with ease.

 Please forward this to Jonathán, but give him the opportunity to go through intensive testing, if he wishes to be the first man to set foot on Lúniks.
 I will await your response, the flight date is currently set for April 15th.